-Definition of terms used in this section.
+Definition of terms used in this section

 Maximum depth of plant growth is the deepest depth at which plants were found in the lake.
 This is a function of water clarity.
 The clearer the water, the better the light penetration and presumably the deeper plants are able to grow.
 Not all plants grow in deep water some may prefer the shallower parts of the lake, but with clearer water the opportunity to grow deeper is available.
 Oligotrophic lakes (very clear water lakes) will have some plants growing in waters deeper than 20 feet.
 Hypereutrophic lakes (the opposite of oligotrophic) are characterized by excessive algal blooms and turbid poor water quality and clarity.
 Rooted plants are few, and restricted to either unusual weather conditions or very shallow water where light can penetrate.
 Plant diversity is usually restricted to species that can tolerate poor water clarities.
+The photic zone is the area where light penetrates enough to support plant growth.